chaldea-center/chaldea-docs/docs/v2_release.md

 ### CanvasKit Renderer

-- advantages: fully consistent with Flutter mobile and desktop, has faster performance with higher widget density
+- advantages: fully consistent with Flutter mobile and desktop, ~~has faster performance with higher widget density~~ it's laggy and annoying.
 - disadvantages: larger app size, especially the first loading.
 Need to download then render Google fonts at runtime.
 It may take several seconds before you can see the correct characters.

 ### auto

-Automatically choose renderer according to device info.
+Automatically choose renderer by flutter.

 ## Help Translation